-The State grants the LUR to individuals and organizations via the form of allocation of land, lease of land, and recognition of LUR for persons currently using the land in a stable and regular fashion.
+The local governments grant the LUR to individuals and organizations via the form of land allocation of land (mostly for residential land), land lease (for commercial land, etc,), and recognition of LUR for persons who are currently using the land (i.e., similar to land allocation but the land user does not have the obligation to pay the land use fee).

-In principle, an LUR Certificate does not pass land ownership from the State to the holder.
-The term of an LUR Certificate issued is normally limited to a maximum of 50 years, although in certain circumstances (e.g. if the investment project involves large amounts of capital and recovery is expected to take longer, or if the project is located in an area facing difficult socio-economic conditions) the term may be for as long as 70 years.
+The term of a LUR Certificate issued is unlimited (for residential land), and normally limited to a maximum of 50 years, although in certain circumstances (e.g., if the investment project involves large amounts of capital or it is located in an area having difficult socio-economic conditions), then the term may be for as long as 70 years, for other types of land.

 Land Allocation

-The State can allocate LURs to land users by way of an administrative decision.
-The allocated LURs may be subject to a land use fee depending on the purpose of land use.
-Land may be allocated by the State with the collection of land use fees in the following cases:
+Local governments allocate land to land users and may collect land use fee for such allocation, depending on the purpose of land use.
+Types of allocated land plots with the collection of land use fees include the following:

 - to family households and individuals for residential purposes;